AlmostAnEngineer/Cpp_template/README.md

 - GTest (installed or downloaded as part of the project)

 ## How to Use
+### Building the Project

-To use the project, follow these steps:
+To build the project, follow these steps:

 1. Open the terminal in the same folder as `CMakeLists.txt`.
 2. Enter the following commands: